 About 12 kilometres upstream stood the fortress of Diana, one of the largest riverbank fortresses of Moesia Superior.
-Built in 100 AD during Trajan’s preparations for the Dacian wars on a strategic location overlooking the Danube frontier, the military garrison of Diana was composed of combined troops of infantry, cavalry and fleet units, detachments of Moesian legions as well as auxiliary troops.
+Built in AD 100 during Trajan’s preparations for the Dacian wars on a strategic location overlooking the Danube frontier, the military garrison of Diana was composed of combined troops of infantry, cavalry and fleet units, detachments of Moesian legions as well as auxiliary troops.
 The fortress was modified at the end of the 3rd and beginning of the 4th century when additional towers were added towards the river for extra defence towards the Danube shores.
-At the mid 4th century the fort was damaged by the invading Huns and in 530 AD rebuilt by Emperor Justinian.
+In the mid-4th century the fort was damaged by the invading Huns and in AD 530 rebuilt by Emperor Justinian.

 Being the capital of Moesia Superior and an important military centre, Viminacium was another possible stopover for the imperial party.
 Viminacium was the place where the procurator of Moesia Superior had his office.
 Furthermore, the settlement at Viminacium is attested as a municipium and received the name of Viminacium municipium Aelium Hadrianum.
 Hadrian probably raised its status while sojourning here.
 An inscription (AE 1980, 786) also witnesses the building of a road from Viminacium south to Dardania, begun by Trajan but finished by Hadrian.